iTwin/itwinjs-core/docs/learning/ui/core/Slider.md

 ### Tooltip

-A tooltip may optionally be shown above the thumbs.
+A tooltip may optionally be shown above or below the Slider.
-The `showTooltip` prop indicates whether to show tooltip with the value above the Slider thumbs.
+The `showTooltip` prop indicates whether to show a tooltip with the value.
+The tooltip will be above the Slider, by default.
+To show the tooltip below the Slider, set the `tooltipBelow` prop.
 The `formatTooltip` prop specifies a function to format a value for the tooltip.

 ### Min/Max Labels and Icons